Do you sometimes struggle to find the ‘right’ word for your writing? I do. Perhaps, in improving myself, I can help other writers.

 Untranslatable emotions: The world’s languages contain numerous words for emotions (and other things) for which English has no equivalent.
 Most people know ‘schadenfreude’, from German, and ‘frisson’, from French, but there are more, and I’ll introduce some here from time to time.

 Your observations and suggestions are welcome in the comments section below.
-And, if you’ve enjoyed this post, why not use the buttons to share it with your friends?
+And, if you’ve enjoyed this post, maybe use the buttons to share it with your friends?
 Thank you.